 Three Trails Ranch

 The ranch is operated by Master Plan Ministries (MPM) a non-profit, non-denominational Christian organization and is available for group use.
 This mountain facility is located 20 miles northeast of Durango, Colorado above the Lemon Dam situated at 9,000 ft. elevation.
 The 17 acres and five buildings were originally built in the late 1960’s as a Dude ranch.
-Today, the ranch is being renovated into a year round Christian retreat/conference center that will sleep 130.
+Today, the ranch is a renovated year round Christian retreat/conference center that will sleep 130 guests.
 The adjacent San Juan National Forest is accessible for hiking, fishing, and back-packing.

 Address: 2038 Sierra Verde Dr., Durango, CO.